Kiwi Fruit During Pregnancy – Benefits & Precautions

 - Have it in the form of a jam

-- Kiwi puree or sauce as side dishes for meals
+- Kiwi puree or sauce as a side dish for meals

 Risks Associated With Consuming Kiwi Fruit During Pregnancy